youngsunlee07/GeminiQuizGenerator/README.md

 1. Run the `task_10.py` application and upload a PDF file.
 2. Enter the quiz topic and the number of questions.
 3. Click the `Submit` button to store the document in ChromaDB and generate quiz questions.
-4. Review the generated quiz questions and navigate through them using the `Next` and `Previous` buttons.
+4. Review the generated quiz questions and navigate through them using the `Next Question` and `Previous Question` buttons.

 ## Key Features
 - PDF document upload and processing.